 The Prison Rape Elimination Act (PREA) is a national law passed by Congress and signed by President George W. Bush in 2003.
 PREA establishes national standards for the detection, prevention, and response to sexual misconduct in federal, state, and local correctional confinement facilities.
 The act mandates correctional agencies and programs to establish a zero tolerance policy, increase accountability of administrators, and implement methods to ensure compliance with PREA standards.
 For additional information regarding PREA, visit their website.

 The WOW program is committed to providing a safe and secure environment for youth and staff, and continuously implements practices and procedures to ensure safety.
 The program complies with the Alabama Department of Youth Services (DYS) zero tolerance PREA policy and has established program procedures and administrative guidelines to adhere to the policy.
 All PREA allegations are reviewed and investigated expeditiously, and appropriate steps are taken to protect youth.
 Additionally, findings are utilized to further enhance programmatic response.
 Applying the definitions established by the Department of Justice (DOJ), in 2019 one allegation of youth/youth sexual contact was received and investigated.
 The alleged incident involved a youth touching another youth’s buttocks through the clothing.
 Upon investigation, this allegation could not be substantiated and interactions between the two youth were continuously monitored.
 The Tuscaloosa County Sheriff’s Office (TCSO) has jurisdiction to investigate criminal complaints at the WOW Program, including sexual assault.
 It is the policy and procedure of the WOW Program that, upon a reasonable suspicion that a PREA-related crime has been committed, WOW will immediately contact TCSO, will cooperate fully in the investigation, and will follow all TCSO directives.
-For further PREA-related data and/or information, email the Youth Services Institute office at firstname.lastname@example.org.
+For further PREA-related data and/or information, email the Youth Services Institute office at email@example.com.